qmlbook/qmlbook/docs/networking/networking.rst

                 color['value'] = request.json.get('value', color['value'])
                 return jsonify( color )

-In the curl request we only provide the values to be updated as JSON data and the a named endpoint to identify the color to be updated.
+In the curl request, we only provide the values to be updated as JSON data and then a named endpoint to identify the color to be updated.

 .. code-block:: sh